 For a complete listing of the scholarships and awards for which Community College of Philadelphia students are eligible, click here.

-For more information on Community College of Philadelphia scholarships and awards, please contact the scholarship manager in the Office of Institutional Advancement, Annex-7th Floor, or 215-751-8214.
+For more information on Community College of Philadelphia scholarships and awards, please contact the Office of Institutional Advancement, Annex-7th Floor, or 215-751-8214.